EthanAbercrombie/personal_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I am a NSF Graduate Research Fellow at Washington University in St. Louis.

-My research...
+My research focuses biodiversity in montane ecosystems, how it is structured, and how it might respond to global change.